CyB1K/PS4-Fake-PKG-Tools-3.87/README.md

 Credits to LMAN for his legendary loader and patched gengp4 :)

-Credits to TheRadziu and Arczi for the help!
+Credits to TheRadziu, Arczi and Opoisso for the help!

 ----------------------------------------------------------